statengeneraal/laws-markdown/ministeriele-regeling/regeling/op/de/consulaire/tarieven/BWBR0016097/README.md

 ### Artikel  3

 1. De vergoeding, bedoeld in de artikelen 1 en 2, is in de Oekraïne en in Zimbabwe verschuldigd in het equivalent aan US dollars.
-De vergoeding in Suriname is verschuldigd in euro’s.
+De vergoeding in Suriname en in Iran is verschuldigd in euro’s.
 2. De vergoeding, bedoeld in artikel 1, onderdeel s, onder 6°, wordt voldaan door storting of overboeking van het verschuldigde bedrag op een daartoe bestemde rekening in Nederland.

 ### Artikel  3a